-Moving from cold conditions to room-temperature conditions, and back again, is not generally going to significantly effect the taste of a beer.
+Moving from cold conditions to room-temperature conditions, and back again, is not generally going to significantly affect the taste of a beer.
+So can you re-refrigerate beer?
+Yes!
+Does beer have to stay cold once you chill it?
+Not really.
+You can move it from the fridge to room temperature and back again without much trouble.
 Obviously, you wouldn’t want to do this over and over, but if you have leftover beer that has gone warm, it isn’t wasted.
 Put it back in the fridge and enjoy it later.

-On the other hand, extreme heat is bad for beer.
+While beer is not going to be badly effected by going from cold to warm, extreme heat is definitely bad for beer.
 So, rather than being the change in temperature, it is just how warm the warm temperature is that matters.
 If you take a bottled beer out of an iced-down cooler at the beach and set it in the hot sand and sun for hours, the bottle and beer will get very hot.
 This higher temperature, not to mention the possible exposure to light (depending on the bottle) will greatly speed up oxidative reactions within the beer.
 The longer the beer is exposed to these high temperatures, the worse the effect will be.

 Given the above, it stands to reason that storing beer at cooler temperatures will tend to lengthen its drinkable life.
 Although simply storing your beer at room-temperature until you need to chill it for drinking is perfectly fine, especially if you are going to go through it within a month or two, storing beer in the refrigerator is generally a good idea.
 Remember that the fridge is both a cold AND a dark place.
 Failing that, go for a cool and dark place like a lower cabinet, or even somewhere in the basement, assuming your basement tends to stay cooler than the rest of the house.